I know, I’m really bending the definition of hummus with this Spiced Sweet Potato Hummus.

 Instructions

-In a food processor, combine the kidney beans, chickpeas, sweet potato, tahini, sea salt, ½ tsp of the chili powder, cinnamon, garlic, lime juice, and 1 tablespoon of water.
-Purée until smooth, gradually adding remaining water as desired to thin dip, and scraping down sides of bowl as needed.
-Add fresh cilantro or parsley if desired, and purée briefly to incorporate.
+- In a food processor, combine the beans, chickpeas, sweet potato, tahini, sea salt, ½ tsp of the chili powder, 1/2 tsp chipotle sauce, cinnamon, garlic, and lime juice.
+Purée until smooth, scraping down sides of bowl as needed, and adding ice, 1 cube at a time to thin.
+Puree more!
+Taste, add additional seasoning to taste, lime zest, and fresh cilantro or parsley if desired.
+Purée briefly to incorporate.
 Season with additional salt and spices to taste, if desired.
-Serves 4-5.
+Serves 4-6.

 photos credit: Nicole Axworthy